Creating Routes

 Route Stop Instructions

-You can use the notes field on the route and/or each route stop in order to give instructions to the driver.
+Use the notes field on the route or each route stop to share instructions with the driver.
 These fields can contain general information such as gate codes or phone numbers, and they can also contain information about the order such as weight, cubes, SKUs.

-The notes fields can be formatted using newline characters: /n and tabs: /t.
+The notes fields support newline characters: /n and tabs: /t.

 Let's say you want to include the following route stop note: